Mushroom Risotto Vegan | This is how creamy enjoyment tastes

 • 30 ml white wine (vegan!) or more vegetable broth & a splash of vinegar

-• 175 ml hot vegetable broth (important to keep the cooking process consistent)
+• 175 ml hot vegetable broth (important to not interrupt the cooking process)

 • 0.75 tbsp vegan butter

-• 7.5 g vegan parmesan substitute or 2 tbsp nutritional yeast
+• 7.5 g vegan Parmesan substitute or 2 tbsp nutritional yeast flakes

 • salt